 By Jameson Grey

 Jameson Grey is originally from England but now lives with his family in western Canada.
-His fiction and poetry have been published in anthologies by Ghost Orchid Press and Hellbound Books as well as online at Trembling with Fear and Dark Moments.
+His work has been published in Dark Dispatch, Dark Moments and in anthologies from Ghost Orchid Press, Black Hare Press, Black Ink Fiction and Hellbound Books.
 He can be found at jameson-grey.com and occasionally on Twitter @thejamesongrey.